-This is the first menu option to manually clean up the database.
-You can view all the existing database tables that can be optimized.
-Just hit on the [Run Optimization] command button again each action.
+This is the first menu option to clean up the database manually.
+You can view all the existing database tables that it can optimize.
+For each action, just hit the [Run Optimization] command button again.

 spam comments.
-Then need to enable the checkboxes against the same and hit on [Run all selected optmization] command button.
+Then you need to enable the checkboxes against the same and hit the [Run all selected optmization] command button.

 The next tab under the Database menu is to view all the ‘Tables’ in our MySQL database installation against WordPress.
-This tab will display all the tables that are generated due to plugins and options that we have installed in our WordPress.
+This tab will display all the tables generated due to plugins and options we have installed in our WordPress.

 Image Optimization Setup

-As I mentioned, this was the new feature added into WP-Optimize and I think it’s a really great addition.
-I was using the WP reSmush.it plugin to compress and optimize images.
+As I mentioned, this was the new feature added to WP-Optimize, and I think it’s a great addition.
+I was using the WP reSmush.It is a plugin to compress and optimize images.

-Now, this plugin has added the feature to use the same reSmush.it API to compress the images, I no longer need the extra plugin.
+Now, this plugin has added the feature to use the same reSmush.it API compresses the images; I no longer need the extra plugin.
 Hence, I uninstalled the plugin and set up the image file optimization with the WP-Optimize plugin itself.

-Navigate to the Images menu under WP-Optimize and setup per your needs.
-My current setup looks like below:
+Please navigate the Images menu under WP-Optimize and set it up per your needs.
+My current setup looks like the below: